 We have recently made some changes to the programme structure that will come into effect for students beginning the programme in the winter semester of 2023/24 or later.
 You can find the new structure below:

-Module Overview (NEW—from winter 2023/24 onwards)
+Module Overview

 1st Semester: Foundations (30 ECTS credits)

-The lecture deals with the basic principles underlying human rights: normative universalism, human dignity, the inalienability of certain rights, the relationship between freedom and equality, claims of social inclusion, the secular nature of modern law, the sometimes tense interplay between human rights and democracy.
+The lecture deals with the basic principles underlying human rights: normative universalism, human dignity, the inalienability of certain rights, the relationship between freedom and equality, claims of social inclusion, the secular nature of modern law, and the sometimes tense interplay between human rights and democracy.
 These and other principles will be developed historically as well as systematically.
-This inter alia implies a criticism of cultural essentialist (i.e. Euro-centric) monopolizations of human rights.
+This inter alia implies criticism of cultural essentialist (i.e. Euro-centric) monopolizations of human rights.

 This lecture explores human rights claims as a political phenomenon.
 Who invokes human rights today?
 Why might actors choose to not invoke human rights language in political struggles?
 Why are human rights contested, and what are different forms of contestation?
 The lecture also covers transnational human rights advocacy and the role that different actors have played in shaping human rights regimes.
 Furthermore, it asks why states ratify human rights treaties, and why states do or do not comply with treaty obligations.
 Drawing on social science literature and taking a critical look at the empirical data that informs this literature, the lecture investigates where and why human rights violations occur.

 The lecture provides an overview of the legal and institutional foundations of international human rights law.
 It focuses on the International Bill of Rights and the institutional system (Charter and Treaty Body Systems), including their historical development and political embedding.
 Key aspects of human rights doctrine (system of state duties, territorial scope and obligations of non-state actors) will also be discussed.
 The lecture also addresses selected specific human rights.
-In addition, the procedures of the regional human rights courts, the treaty committees and of the UN will be assessed.
+In addition, the procedures of the regional human rights courts, the treaty committees and the UN will be assessed.

 The seminar familiarises students with academic research methods in the field of human rights, covering legal, political and philosophical approaches.
 Students practice these methods in exercises during the tutorials.